hashicorp/terraform-provider-google/website/docs/r/compute_instance_group_manager.html.markdown

 ---

-* `auto_healing_policies` - (Optional, [Beta](/docs/providers/google/index.html#beta-features)) The autohealing policies for this managed instance
+* `auto_healing_policies` - (Optional) The autohealing policies for this managed instance group.
-group.
 You can specify only one value.
 Structure is documented below.
 For more information, see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/creating-groups-of-managed-instances#monitoring_groups).
 This property is in beta, and should be used with the terraform-provider-google-beta provider.
 See [Provider Versions](https://terraform.io/docs/provider/google/provider_versions.html) for more details on beta fields.

-* `rolling_update_policy` - (Optional, [Beta](/docs/providers/google/index.html#beta-features)) The update policy for this managed instance group.
+* `rolling_update_policy` - (Optional) The update policy for this managed instance group.
 Structure is documented below.
 For more information, see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/updating-managed-instance-groups) and [API](https://cloud.google.com/compute/docs/reference/rest/beta/instanceGroupManagers/patch)
 This property is in beta, and should be used with the terraform-provider-google-beta provider.
 See [Provider Versions](https://terraform.io/docs/provider/google/provider_versions.html) for more details on beta fields.
 - - -